yieldbot/dhoulmagus/README.md

 This is a catch all state.
 If you find yourself hitting a specific exit status a lot then feel free to see monitoring and we can looking at adding documentation for it.

 ## Sensu Env
 This is the environment that the **Sensu-client** is running in, not the server.
-We reserve the need if load conditions present themselves to point a client at any given Sensu server in the monitoring infrastructure.
+We reserve the need if load conditions present themselves to point a client, via RabbitMQ, at any given Sensu server in the monitoring infrastructure.

 - Production
 - Staging